 When the dedicated account reaches a certain level, the debt settlement negotiator will begin settlement discussions with your credit card companies and other creditors.

-The debt settlement objective is to negotiate the debt sufficiently so the creditor will agree to accept substantially less than what is actually owed.
+The debt settlement objective is to negotiate the debt sufficiently so that the creditor agrees to accept substantially less than what is actually owed.
 The negotiator can then use the client’s funds in the company’s dedicated account to settle and close the various credit accounts.

 Potential Downside to Debt Settlement Companies